estebanreyl/go-snippets/crypto-repro/README.md

 }
 ```

 in the fips image this check seems to fail because variable **name**=**symcryptprovider**.
-We are not entirely sure why this is happening as I understood that we would not end up invoking the fips library from go in the msft image.
+We are not entirely sure why this is happening as I understood that we would not end up invoking the fips library from go in the msft image but from looking at the crypto/sha256 import it does in fact reference the fips library https://cs.opensource.google/go/go/+/refs/tags/go1.24.2:src/crypto/sha256/sha256.go

 ## Repro